-Under the individual Distribution Agreements, the Company has agreed to pay or procure to be paid to the distributors a fee of 0.60% (2022: 0.65%) per annum of that portion of the Company's funds that is derived from the subscription amount subscribed for by Subscribers introduced by the distributor (as reduced by any redemptions of such Ordinary Shares prior to the Redemption Date), or holders of existing issued Ordinary Shares introduced by the Distributor and who elect to remain invested in the Company (as reduced by any redemptions of such Ordinary Shares prior to the Redemption Date).
-See notes 9 and 11 for details of distribution fees paid in the year and balances outstanding at the year end.
-Investec Corporate and Institutional Banking, the Company's Investment Adviser, is also a Distributor for the Company.
+Under the Distribution Agreement, the Company has agreed to pay or procure to be paid to the distributors a fee of 0.60% (2023: 0.60%) per annum of that portion of the Company's funds that is derived from the subscription amount subscribed for by Subscribers introduced by the distributor (as reduced by any redemptions of such Ordinary Shares prior to the Redemption Date) or holders of existing issued Ordinary Shares introduced by the distributor and who elect to remain invested in the Company (as reduced by any redemptions of such Ordinary Shares prior to the Redemption Date).
+See notes 9, 11 and 12 for details of distribution fees paid in the year and balances outstanding at the year end.
+Investec Corporate and Institutional Banking, the Company's investment advisor, is also a distributor for the Company and has received distribution fees during the year.